gpadolina/multiple_regression_anaysis_with_airbnb/README.md

 ![Image of Cancellation Policy on Booking](https://github.com/gpadolina/multipleRegressionAnaysisWithAirbnb/blob/master/plots/cancellationPolicyonBookings.png)

-This is almost simmilar to the visual of cancellation policy on average price.
+This is almost similar to the visual of cancellation policy on average price.
 It can be seen that the cancellation policy has an effect on booking rates.
 Super strict has the lowest mean booking rate while moderate and strict has the highest.
 To further support this claim, I will run an analysis of variance (ANOVA).
 ```
 anova <- aov(reviews_per_month ~ cancellation_policy, bostonAirbnb)